Narimm/OpenVPMS/openvpms-release/src/doc/readme.txt

   This needs to be copied to:

-    * the Apache Tomcat shared library directory: <TOMCAT_HOME>/shared/lib
+    * the Apache Tomcat library directory: <TOMCAT_HOME>/lib
     * the OpenVPMS library directory:  <OPENVPMS_HOME>/lib

+  In the above, <TOMCAT_HOME> refers to the directory where Apache Tomcat is installed.
+  On Windows, this will be something like: C:\Program Files\Apache Software Foundation\Tomcat 6.0

 1.4 Database setup